Cutting Planes for Binarized Network Flow Problems: Comparing different binarizations

 The difference in performance between (AvV) and the full binarization due to strengthening (\ref{eq:avv_s}) is particularly interesting.
 We see that the strengthening, which does not affect the LP bound, reduces the number of explored nodes for class (40,\,20) by more than one order of magnitude, as well as resulting in uniformly better root gap\%, number of explored nodes, and solution times for all other parameter classes.

 Even after strengthening, the unary and logarithmic formulations experience a severe degradation in performance relative to (FCT) in root gap\%, number of explored nodes, and solution times, hitting the time limit of 3,600 seconds for many instances.
-The difference in CPLEX performance on the full and unary binarizations is striking given their theoretical equivalence with respect to split closures \cite{DGH18}.
-Our results indicate that CPLEX is able to find many strong cutting planes for the full formulation, but not the equivalent split cuts for the unary formulation.
-We believe this is because CPLEX often performs limited aggregation to obtain a base constraint before generating MIR cuts from the base constraint; one needs to perform a very specific aggregation of a unary formulation in order to get a particular base constraint in the full formulation.
+The difference in CPLEX performance on the full and unary binarizations is striking given their theoretical equivalence with respect to split closures \citep{DGH18} and the fact that many of the cuts generated CPLEX are split cuts.
+Our results indicate that CPLEX finds strong cutting planes for the full formulation but cannot find the equivalent cuts for the unary formulation.
+One of the main algorithms for separating split cuts in modern MIP solvers is the MIR algorithm of \cite{MarchandWolsey2001}.
+We will show in the next section that strong split cuts can be derived by applying the MIR formula directly to specific rows of the full formulation.
+By contrast, to get an equivalent cut in the unary formulation one would first need to perform a specific aggregation on which to apply an MIR formula.
+In algorithms such as \cite{MarchandWolsey2001}, the construction of such an aggregation is heuristic, and this is why CPLEX is not able to construct these cuts.

 The severe degradation in performance of (AvV - z) compared to (AvV) shows that removing flow constraints in terms of binary variables $z$ from (AvV) and the full binarization prevents CPLEX from exploiting the reformulation effectively.
-As we will show in the next section, effective cutting planes can be separated from individual flow-conservation constraints (\ref{eq:avv1}) and (\ref{eq:avv2}), so removing those constraints likely degrades CPLEX performance significantly because it is unable to perform the appropriate aggregations to obtain the flow conservation constraints written in terms of the $z$ variables (such aggregations exist).
+As we will show in the next section, effective cutting planes can be separated from individual flow-conservation constraints (\ref{eq:avv1}) and (\ref{eq:avv2}), so removing those constraints heavily degrades CPLEX performance because it is unable to perform the appropriate aggregations to obtain the flow-conservation constraints written in terms of the $z$ variables (even if such aggregations exist \citep{dash2010mir}).

 The performances of (AvV + U) and (AvV + U - z) are comparable to that of (AvV) with the exception of the instances in the class (40,\,20), where (AvV + U) and (AvV + U - z) result in 3 times more nodes than for (AvV).
 Given the downside of including additional variables and constraints in the formulation (i.e., larger formulations), the empirical results imply no benefit of formulating the FCT problem as (AvV + U) or (AvV + U - z) over (AvV).